shmidt/DStatus/README.md

 DStatus
 =======

-Status message for iOS, based on YRDropDown and YouTube look of the status messages.
+Status message for iOS, heavily based on YRDropDown and YouTube look of the status messages.

 ## How to use:
 	[DStatus showInView:self.view withMessage:NSLocalizedString(@"Place saved", nil) type:StatusTypeSuccess];